coast-team/mute/README.md

 # MUTE: Multi User Text Editor

 Edit documents collaboratively in real-time with hundreds of users on the same document, even with a light server.
-MUTE implements a CRDT-based consistency algorithm for large scale peer-to-peer collaboration: [LogootSplit](https://github.com/coast-team/mute-structs#ref-1).
-This algorithm can be seen as an extension for variable-sized elements (e.g. strings) of one of the basic CRDT algorithms for unit elements (e.g. characters).
+MUTE implements a CRDT-based consistency algorithm ([LogootSplit](#hammer_and_wrench-architecture)) for large scale peer-to-peer collaboration on top of a peer-to-peer message layer (netflux and soon libp2p).

 <div align="center"> <!-- extra line is important for proper markdown evaluation-->